science-collective/scoping-review/GOVERNANCE.md

 -   *Code reviewer(s)*: **Everyone**.
 Responsible for checking reproducibility, that code runs, is readable, and generally well structured.
--   *Writer*: Assigned to **Hannah**.
+-   *Writer*: **Everyone**.
 Mainly responsible for writing the report, including coordinating who needs to contribute specific text to each section.
 -   *Editor*: Assigned to **Daniel**.
 Responsible for reviewing, proofreading, and editing the report.
 -   *Table generator*: Assigned to **Mario**.
 Responsible for